The Meaning of Guru

 Dependence and independence in the master-disciple relationship

-You have certainly asked yourself many questions during this lifetime.
+Surely you have asked yourself many questions during this lifetime.
 And only a small part has found an answer.
-Imagine now that you have met a person who holds all the keys and all the answers.
+Now imagine that you have met a person who holds all the keys and all the answers.
 Do you think you can give up his advice and guidance?
 Not at all.
-You have always asked for his advice and help, knowing that what you are doing is good and is on track.
+You have always asked for his advice and help, knowing that what you are doing is fine and on the right path.

-Over time, the situation changes, because the more the disciple assimilates experience, the more he must be able to "walk on his legs".
+With time, the situation changes, because the more the disciple assimilates experience, the more he must be able to "walk on his own legs".

-A true master does not cause his disciples to become dependent on him, even if apparently they fully respect his will.
+A true teacher does not cause his disciples to become dependent on him, even if they apparently fully respect his will.

 As we evolve spiritually we become more and more independent, because we begin to understand correctly how divine laws work and we are able to make the best decisions for our spiritual evolution.
 The initial dependence of a disciple on his spiritual master is and must be strictly temporary.
 As spiritual evolution begins to occur, the disciple must gradually become autonomous.

-How to find your own master or spiritual guide?
+How to find your own teacher or spiritual guide?

 The Indian spiritual tradition states that "When the disciple is ready, the master appears".
-What we have to do is just want to meet him with all our soul, and also begin a severe internal discipline that creates the premises of the appearance of the master in our life.
-In fact there is talk of an intense spiritual search, an effervescent desire to struggle to succeed and know our true self.
+What we have to do is just want to meet him with our whole soul, and also begin a severe internal discipline that creates the premises for the appearance of the master in our life.
+In fact we speak of an intense spiritual quest, an effervescent desire to strive to be successful and to know our true self.

-On this path you will find various people whom you think are masters.
+On this path you will find various people who you will think are masters.
 But the Master is only one.
-And be careful, it is often possible to make mistakes.
+And beware, it is often possible to make mistakes.
 There are many charlatans who are ready to offer "support" in exchange for certain benefits.

 You say it is difficult to discern who your true teacher is.
-But you will see that meeting him will give you a greater understanding and a feeling that will make you understand that it is really him or her.
+But you will see that meeting him will give you greater understanding and a feeling that will make you realize that it is really him or her.